 - Determine needs vs. wants.
 If you’re working with a tight budget, you’ll have to cut back in some areas.
 Making a list of needs and wants can help you decide where to allocate your funds.
 For example, if you classify gifts as ‘needs’ and new decorations as ‘wants,’ put most of your money in the gifts category and save a very small amount for new decor.
 And before you click “add to cart” on any decor piece, try to imagine exactly where the item will go in your home.
 If you can’t visualize a good spot for it, take it as a sign not to make the purchase.

 - Shop the sales and stick to spending limits.
 Planning ahead of time means you can shop for gifts while taking advantage of sales rather than paying full price for a gift a few days before Christmas.
 After you make your list of gift recipients (and a budget for each person), keep an eye out for sales.
 Some of your items may never be on sale, but if you just remember to stick to your budget and set some time aside, you will reap the benefits.

 It’s always easier to make the budget than to stick to it.
 If you have never used a holiday budget before, be mindful that you may not get it right the first time.
 Take lots of notes on your budget as you run into moments of overspending so that you can make more realistic estimates for next year.
-If you follow some of these simple tips, you should have a successful and financial-stress-free holiday season!
+If you follow some of these simple holiday budgeting tips, you should have a successful and financial-stress-free holiday season!